watchlee/HSA-practice/README.md

 # HSA-practice
 My HSA homework

-this is my homework on HSA course, I will record everything  I learn from couse on this
+This is my homework for "HSA"   course, I will record everything that I learn.